 When choosing an LVT product for your upcoming interior design project, installation and application are just as important as style and design aesthetics.
 After all, if the technique of installation you select is not optimal for the intended use or location, the flooring’s appearance and feel may suffer, and the lovely vinyl floors you first believed would endure a long time may instead wind up breaking apart.

-Fortunately, there are two ways to install luxury vinyl tile flooring, fixed vs. floating, depending on your select flooring.
+There are two ways to install luxury vinyl tile flooring, fixed and floating, depending on your select flooring.
 The choice will eventually affect the overall aesthetic and quality of the finished product.

 Fixed LVT flooring and Floating LVT flooring may seem confusing at first, but they both have distinguishing differences and uses.
 A fixed LVT may be put over any substrate so long as the subfloor is adequately prepared to receive the adhesive.
 This might take a lot of time and money, but it results in a highly robust and long-lasting floor solution.